garrett928/collective-homelab-stacks/portainer/readme.md

 # Portainer
-Note: the treafik network was created in the portainer ui.
-Any container wishing to use treafik (which is probably all of them) should be added to this network
+Note: the traefik network was created in the portainer ui.
+Any container wishing to use traefik (which is probably all of them) should be added to this network